avneet25/Analysis-on-ecommerce-data/README.md

 # Analysis-on-ecommerce-data

--	Created Azure Data Factory pipelines to load data from Azure Data Lake Storage to Snowflake data warehouse.
+-	Developed Azure Data Factory pipelines to load data from Azure Data Lake Storage to Snowflake Data Warehouse.
--	I have used Data flow to perform transformations on the data passing through various layers such as staging, transformation (dw) and final layer (presentation).
+-	Performed various transformations using Data Flow on Snowflake transformation (DW) and Presentation layer.
--	Finally created power BI report.
+-	On reporting side, Power BI Reports have been created to represent data.

 ## Screenshots:
 1. ADF pipeline <br />